-The SMSZ project is centered 50 km south of the Sadiola Mine and spans both sides of the Senegal-Mali Shear Zone, which, regionally, is related to the Loulo, Gara, Sadiola, Yatela, Loulo, Gounkoto and Fekola gold mines (Figure 2).
-The property was previously explored by other companies, whose work delineated more than 18 zones of gold mineralisation within the project area (Figure 3).
-Additional exploration opportunities include a significant amount of gold-in-soil anomalies that needed to be evaluated, and large, laterite-covered areas, associated with the Senegal Mali Shear Zone, which, in management's opinion, could hide a significant gold deposit.
+The SMSZ Project is centered 50 km south of the Sadiola Mine and spans both sides of the Senegal-Mali Shear Zone, which, regionally, is related to the Loulo, Gara, Sadiola, Yatela, Loulo, Gounkoto and Fekola gold mines (Figure 2).
+The property was previously explored by other companies, whose work delineated more than 18 zones of gold mineralization within the project area (Figure 3).
+Additional exploration opportunities include a significant amount of gold-in-soil anomalies that need to be evaluated, and large, laterite-covered areas, associated with the SMSZ, which, in management's opinion, could hide a significant gold deposit.
 Exploration work has been carried out, and has been proposed, to test many of these exploration target areas.

-As of September 30, 2024, the Project consists of a total of ten contiguous tenements (including a small-scale mining license over the Barani East Zone) totalling 440 km2 (see Table 1, Figure 3).
+As of December 31, 2024, the project consists of a total of ten contiguous tenements (including a smallscale mining license over the Barani East Zone) totaling 440 km2 (see Table 1, Figure 3).
 All tenements are governed by a standard Convention Minière detailing the fiscal and legal regime under which the exploration permits are granted.
-The Project consists of the original 100% owned Farabantourou Concession area (now the Farabantourou West (Quest) permit and the Petit Mine permits).
-In Q3, 2019, Desert Gold closed the acquisition of Ashanti Gold Corp. and the acquisition of two concessions, Kousilli West and Keniebandi East) from Mineral Management Consulting ("MMC").
-A two-concession block (Djelimangara and Sebessounkoto), was acquired from Altus in 2019 and option deals for the Linguekoto and Sola West concessions, were also completed in late 2019 and 2020 and in September 2021, the

-Company was granted the rights to the Kolomba Concession from the government.
+The project consists of the original 100% owned Farabantourou Concession area (now the Farabantourou West (Quest) permit and the Petit Mine permits).
+In Q3 2019, Desert Gold closed the acquisition of Ashanti Gold Corp. ("Ashanti") and the acquisition of two concessions, Kousilli West and Keniebandi East, from Mineral Management Consulting ("MMC").
+A two-concession block (Djelimangara and Sebessounkoto) was acquired from Altus Strategies PLC ("Altus") in 2019, and option deals for the Linguekoto and Sola West concessions were also completed in late 2019 and 2020.
+In September 2021, the Company was granted the rights to the Kolomba Concession from the government.
 Desert Gold has been informed by its joint venture partners that it has met the option deal conditions and thus acquired 95% to 100% interest in the concessions.